 A totalled car is one that an insurance company has stated is written off as a total loss.
 This is usually caused by accidental damage, such as an accident on the road.
 It means that the insurance company has decided the vehicle is not financially viable to repair or cannot be repaired easily or safely.

 An insurance assessor will work out the pre-accident value of your vehicle, as well as the cost of the repairs and determine if it is a total loss.
 Typically, if the repair cost is more than 75% of the pre accident value, the car will be written off.

 What is CIL (Cash in Lieu)?

-CIL or cash in lieu is an offer that insurers sometimes provide without your car being categorised.
+CIL or cash in lieu is an offer that insurers sometimes provide without your car or van being categorised.
 This is normally only reserved for when the repair cost is lower than the actual value of the vehicle.
 The figure paid as cash in lieu is the estimated repair cost.
 If you choose this option, your vehicle will not be written off or given a category marker.